Chikadibia-E/Django-web-dev-training/README.md

 # Django-web-dev-training

-Training on web development with Python Django jyy
+## Training on web development with Python Django